 Brussel Sprout Hash w/ Soft Poached Eggs and Aleppo Chili Pepper

-Brussel Sprout hash with Bacon (optional) and Soft Poached Eggs
+Brussel Sprout hash with Soft Poached Eggs and optional bacon crumbles, topped with aleppo chili flakes.

 - Prep Time: 10 mins